Raquel Argandoña

-Raquel Eliana Argandoña de la Fuente (December 5, 1957 in Santiago de Chile) is a Chilean former beauty pageant contestant, TV presenter, actress mayor of Pelarco.
+Raquel Eliana Argandoña de la Fuente (December 5, 1957) is a Chilean actress, politician, TV host and beauty pageant titleholder.
+She was mayor of Pelarco in Chile's Maule Region after the 2000 Municipal Elections.
 She is best known for her role as the La Quintrala in the 1986 TV mini-series of the same name.
-Raquel Argandoña was also the 1975 Miss Universo Chile.
+Raquel Argandoña was the 1975 Miss Universo Chile.
 Raquel is the mother of the actress-singer Raquel Calderón.